-The Dulux Study Tour, now in it’s tenth consecutive year, is a coveted program that inspires and fosters Australia’s next generation of emerging architectural talent.
+The Dulux Study Tour, now in it’s twelfth consecutive year, is a coveted program that inspires and fosters Australia’s next generation of emerging architectural talent.

 The Dulux Study Tour has countlessly been described as a ‘once in a lifetime’ opportunity.
 During the Tour, recipients are immersed in architecture in every sense, from visits to global architectural firms to tours of renowned buildings.
 The tour is organised to gain as much access and exposure to the top architectural practices in the cities we are visiting and is definitely not your everyday tour experience.
 The winners get an exclusive look into the think tank of international practices.